sagemath/trac_to_gh/Issue 5675.md

 # Issue 5675: notebook with address="" option should set the address to something useful

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5675

 Original creator: was